githubuser379/SGTPolicyChecker/README.rst

 The following logic is executed when the __main__.py script is run:

-- Prompt the user for information about two hosts of interest
+- Parses user provided information about two hosts of interest

-- Prompt the user for information about the ISE environment the script should query
+- Parses user provided information about the ISE environment the script should query

-- Checks the config for the appropriate settings specified by the user
+- Checks and intializes the config settings for the environment specified by the user

 - Resolves hostnames (if hostnames, not IP addresses, provided by user)

 - Queries the ISE MNT API for session information using the IP Address of each host

-- Parses the ISE session information to determine the tag value of each host
+- Parses the ISE MNT API session information to determine the tag value of each host

 - Queries the ISE ERS API to idenitfy the TrustSec Matrix Cell which contains the policy for the idenitified tags